 In community property states, your spouse’s wages and bank accounts can be levied even though your spouse is not liable, and even if you keep separate bank accounts.
 There are nine community property states listed below.
 Some states allow 50% of your spouse’s property to be community property while other states allow for 100% of your spouse’s property to be community property.
 So, depending on what your state allows, the IRS may be able to collect from a spouse either 50% or 100% of the community property even if that spouse is not liable.

 If you live in a community property state, it provides property rights in your spouse’s property creating “community property” from which your creditors, like the IRS, can collect.
-Therefore, the IRS can levy your spouse’s wages and bank accounts even though your spouse is not liable.
+Therefore, the IRS can levy your husband or wife’s wages and bank accounts even though your spouse is not liable.